Build & Deploy

 When using the Koyeb control panel, you can manage environment variables for your Service on the Service configuration screen.
 This screen is accessible both during your initial Service configuration and later in your Service's Settings tab.

-From the Settings tab, expand the Advanced section to access the environment variable configuration.
+From the Settings tab, expand the Environment variables section.
 From here, you can manage variables in two ways:

 Manage individual variables